devjgm/papers/cpp_civil_time.md

 Each class can be constructed by passing from 0-6 optional integer arguments representing the YMDHMS fields (in that order) to the constructor.
 Omitted fields are assigned their minimum valid value.
 Hours, minutes, and seconds will be set to 0, month and day will be set to 1, and year will be set to 1970.
-A default-constructed civil time object will have YMDHMS fields representing "1970-01-01 00:00:00".
+So, a default-constructed civil-time object will have YMDHMS fields representing "1970-01-01 00:00:00".

-Each civil time class is aligned to the civil-time field indicated in the class's name.
+Each civil-time class is aligned to the civil-time field indicated in the class's name.
 Alignment is performed by setting all the inferior fields to their minimum valid value (see above for the minimum valid values).
-The following are examples of how each of the six types would align the fields representing November 22, 2015 at 12:34:56 in the afternoon (Note: the string format used here is not important; it's just a shorthand way of showing the six YMDHMS fields).
+The following are examples of how each of the six types would align the fields representing November 22, 2015 at 12:34:56 in the afternoon.
+(Note: the string format used here is not important; it's just a shorthand way of showing the six YMDHMS fields.)

  Class          | Example alignment
 ----------------|---------------------